made-line/rideshare/README.md

 Remember the ride share exercise we did with designing and creating a system to track the ride share data from a CSV file?
 We did a lot of great work on creating arrays and hashes of data, but we've learned a lot since then!

-Now, we're going to use our understanding of classes, methods and attributes to create an object-oriented implementation of our ride share system.
+Now, we're going to use our understanding of classes, methods and attributes to create an object-oriented ride share system that is much more robust than our previous implementation.

 ## Learning Goals